Mushroom cloud: Cloud composition

 The elements undergo fractionation during particle formation, due to their different volatility.
 Refractory elements (Sr, Y, Zr, Nb, Ba, La, Ce, Pr, Nd, Pm) form oxides with high boiling points; these precipitate the fastest and at the time of particle solidification, at temperature of 1400 °C, are considered to be fully condensed.
 Volatile elements (Kr, Xe, I, Br) are not condensed at that temperature.
 Intermediate elements have their (or their oxides) boiling points close to the solidification temperature of the particles (Rb, Cs, Mo, Ru, Rh, Tc, Sb, Te).
 The elements in the fireball are present as oxides, unless the temperature is above the decomposition temperature of a given oxide.
 Less refractory products condense on surfaces of solidified particles.
 Isotopes with gaseous precursors solidify on the surface of the particles as they are produced by decay.

-The largest, and therefore the most radioactive particles, are deposited by fallout in the first few hours after the blast.
+The largest and therefore most radioactive particles are deposited by fallout in the first few hours after the blast.
 Smaller particles are carried to higher altitudes and descend more slowly, reaching ground in a less radioactive state as the isotopes with the shortest half-lives decay the fastest.
 The smallest particles can reach the stratosphere and stay there for weeks, months, or even years, and cover an entire hemisphere of the planet via atmospheric currents.
 The higher danger, short-term, localized fallout is deposited primarily downwind from the blast site, in a cigar-shaped area, assuming a wind of constant strength and direction.
 Crosswinds, changes in wind direction, and precipitation are factors that can greatly alter the fallout pattern.

 The condensation of water droplets in the mushroom cloud depends on the amount of condensation nuclei.
 Too many condensation nuclei actually inhibit condensation, as the particles compete for a relatively insufficient amount of water vapor.
 Chemical reactivity of the elements and their oxides, ion adsorption properties, and compound solubility influence particle distribution in the environment after deposition from the atmosphere.
 Bioaccumulation influences the propagation of fallout radioisotopes in the biosphere.